Nightguards – Midland, TX

 Teeth grinding can be a symptom of a few different conditions.
 For some, teeth grinding - also called bruxism - is the physical expression of stress.
 Bruxism can also be the result of a bad bite or teeth that are crooked.
 Teeth grinding happens as you attempt to adjust your bite to make your teeth fit together properly.
 Other symptoms of teeth grinding occur as a side effect of sleep apnea.
 Nightguards from our Midland, TX dentist can help protect your smile.

-Why Choose Robert E. Christensen D.D.S. and John K. Drisdale D.M.D for Nightguards?
+Why Choose John K. Drisdale D.M.D. for Nightguards?

 - Custom Nightguards to Protect Your Teeth

 - Dentists Knowledgeable in Joint Disorders

 We all might occasionally grind our teeth.
 This can occur as a result of stress when teeth are clenched or when grinding happens.
 But trouble really can begin when teeth grinding and clenching become a habit.
 In particular, bruxism is a problem when it happens at night.
 While you sleep, you are likely unaware of this harmful habit.
 Of course, your sleep partner may be very aware of the annoying sound associated with your bruxism.
 Other signs and symptoms of teeth grinding include:

 - Sore jaw muscles and facial pain

 - Unusually worn teeth